Skip to content

 apk add --no-cache sqlite >/dev/null &&

-sqlite3 /data/club.db ".backup /backup/club-$(date +%Y%m%d).db"
+sqlite3 /data/db/club.db ".backup /backup/club-$(date +%Y%m%d).db"

 '

-# Package tarballs (direct copy)
+# Package tarballs + screenshots (direct copy of the blobs tier)

-docker cp club:/data/packages ./packages-backup/
+docker cp club:/data/blobs ./blobs-backup/

 docker run --rm -v club_data:/data -v "$PWD:/backup" \

-alpine:latest tar czf /backup/club-data-$(date +%Y%m%d).tar.gz -C /data .
+alpine:latest tar czf /backup/club-data-$(date +%Y%m%d).tar.gz \

 Restoring from backup